-1- The addition of CNT and CF afford higher hardness values for polyamide 66 composites than neat polyamide 66.

-2- The increasing in wear test parameters; applied load, sliding distance and temperature leads to increase the specific wear rate for neat polyamide 66 and their composites by variant percentage.

-3- In spite of increasing in applied load, sliding distance and temperature the addition of 1% CNT or 30% CF reduce the increasing in specific wear rate with great reduction percentage in comparison with neat polyamide 66 under same test conditions.

-4- A little uniform increasing in specific wear rate was happened for polyamide 66 and their composites before the T_g while, a rapid increasing in neat polyamide 66 was seen after T_g with a steady state increasing for their composites due to the addition of reinforcing materials.

-5- From the above results the addition of 30% wt of CF to polyamide 66 gives the highest wear resistance and hardness under all the test conditions.
+- i.
+The addition of CNT and CF afford higher hardness values for polyamide 66 composites than neat polyamide 66. - ii.
+The increasing in wear test parameters; applied load, sliding distance and temperature lead to increase the specific wear rate for neat polyamide 66 and their composites by variant percentage. - iii.
+Despite increasing in applied load, sliding distance and temperature the addition of 1% CNT or 30% CF reduces the increase in specific wear rate with great reduction percentage in comparison with neat polyamide 66 under same test conditions. - iv.
+A slightly uniform increases in specific wear rate happened for polyamide 66 and their composites before the T_g while a rapid increase in neat polyamide 66 was seen after T_g with a steady-state increase for their composites due to the addition of reinforcing materials. - v.
+From the above results, the addition of 30% wt of CF to polyamide 66 gives the highest wear resistance and hardness under all the test conditions.